 - Investigate which States the other party’s assets are located in.
 If they reside in a NYC State enforcement will be relatively straightforward.
 If not, you will need to obtain local legal advice on enforcing any award obtained.

 - Enforcement under the NYC is most commonly resisted on the grounds of public policy.
 Public policy is a vague concept and the courts in different States take varying approaches.
 Therefore, be sure to think about any potential public policy issues that could relate to your commercial activities before choosing an Arbitration jurisdiction.

-- To ensure that the award debtor has sufficient assets with which to pay any award made, it is useful to apply for a freezing injunction during the course of Arbitration proceedings.
+- To ensure that the award debtor has sufficient assets with which to pay any award made, it is useful to apply for a freezing injunction during Arbitration proceedings.
 A freezing injunction can also be granted by a court in England and Wales post-award to support enforcement.

-Final words on arbitration awards in England and Wales
+Final words on arbitration in England and Wales

 International commercial disputes are by nature complex and often involve multiple claims and counter-claims.
 Arbitration provides a straightforward, confidential way of resolving matters.
 By ensuring you obtain the legal advice required to build an enforcement strategy before Arbitration proceedings, you can markedly increase your chances of a successful outcome and preserve necessary commercial relationships.